pieterhartel/Mutation-at-scale/README.md

         ganache-cli
 npm install git://github.com/pieterhartel/abi-decoder.git
 ```
-The software is intended to run on a dedicated VM, hence for convenience everything is installed in the home directory.

 ## 4.2 Dependencies on Solidity compiler versions
 The programs `chainsol.js` and `mutasol.js` also depend on the appropriate version of the solidity compiler.